International Programmes Department

 Oxford University has been welcoming students from Japan for many years.
 The first students from Japan arrived during the Meiji Period in the late 19th century, when Japan was seeking to expand its international horizons.

-Three members of the Japanese Royal Family have studied here, and today the University boasts a thriving and active Japanese community.
+Three members of the Japanese Royal Family have studied at Oxford, and today the University boasts a thriving and active Japanese community.
 Always keen to promote Japanese culture in the UK, Oxford University Japan Society (OUJS) organises a programme of regular events such as talks, karaoke evenings and sake tasting.

 At Hertford College we have been welcoming students from many prestigious Japanese universities for more than 20 years.
 We offer them a warm welcome, the genuine experience of Oxford college life and the chance to make their own discoveries in this fascinating city.